Minutes of the 157th Meeting of the NATIONAL ADVISORY COUNCIL ON ALCOHOL ABUSE AND ALCOHOLISM

 Discussion: Ms. Kane-Davidson commented that wearable biosensors are much needed in helping patients with compliance in telehealth treatment.
 Col. Milliken inquired if there are efforts to bundle alcohol monitoring with other monitoring devices, such as those for exercise or sleep, which could increase consumer penetration.
 Dr. Cui noted that some of RADx-rad technologies may be used in alcohol sensors.

-Action: Dr. O’Dell endorsed the concept to reissue on FOA for a wearable biosensor.
+Action: Dr. O’Dell endorsed the concept to reissue on NOFO for a wearable biosensor.

 Concept Clearance: HIV Prevention and Alcohol